U.S. watchdog chairman defends new broadband regulations

 Wheeler said the FCC would look at issues on a case-by-case basis, acting as a referee to ensure that the internet remained open and free.

-Net neutrality has become a hot button issue in recent years because of disputes between network operators and bandwidth-hungry services such as Google's YouTube and Netflix and attempts by some telecom and cable companies to block services like Skype and Facebook's Whatsapp.
+Net neutrality has become a hot button issue in recent years because of disputes between network operators and bandwidth-hungry services such as Google's YouTube (GOOGL.O) and Netflix (NFLX.O) and attempts by some telecom and cable companies to block services like Skype (MSFT.O) and Facebook's Whatsapp.

 SPECIALISED SERVICES

-Internet providers will be banned from blocking or slowing any traffic and from striking deals with content companies, known as paid prioritization, for smoother delivery of traffic to consumers.
+Internet providers will be banned from blocking or slowing any traffic and from striking deals with content companies, known as paid prioritisation, for smoother delivery of traffic to consumers.

-But telecom and cable groups will still be able to set aside capacity for so-called "specialized services" - providing connectivity to a smart meter or connected car for example - as long as they do not disadvantage normal internet services for homes and businesses.
+But telecom and cable groups will still be able to set aside capacity for so-called "specialised services" - providing connectivity to a smart metre or connected car for example - as long as they do not disadvantage normal internet services for homes and businesses.

 That exception is important to industry because they think such services could one day be a big earner as everyday objects are increasingly connected to the web.

 European policy makers are working on a net neutrality law as well, which could be finalised this spring.
-The chief executives of Vodafone and Deutsche Telekom have urged a similar pragmatic, flexible approach to "specialized services" as the FCC.
+The chief executives of Vodafone and Deutsche Telekom (DTEGn.DE) have urged a similar pragmatic, flexible approach to "specialised services" as the FCC.

 Separately, Wheeler said the U.S. will hold its next spectrum auction in first quarter of next year.